isingasimplesong/local-knowledge-assistant/README.md

 - you can change or translate the prompt sent to the model in `template.txt`,
 - you can change or translate UI messages in `messages.json`,
 - you can configure the Chatbot UI in `ui.json`
+- **The first run is expected to be slow :** The embedding model need to index all of your data

 ## Roadmap